January 20, 2025

 Preparing for patch management?
 Discover why patch management is crucial and how it benefits you by fixing bugs, resolving errors, and addressing vulnerabilities through updates that add or modify code in existing software.

 If you’ve ever wrestled with backup solutions, you know the struggle: confusing setups, slow restores, or worse, gaps in functionality that leave you scrambling when something goes wrong.
-That’s why I gave NinjaOne’s backup solution a shot.
+That’s why I explored NinjaOne’s backup solution.

-One of the first things I noticed about NinjaOne is how everything comes together in a single pane of glass.
-The backup solution isn’t just an add-on.
-It’s deeply integrated with their broader remote monitoring and management platform.
-I can manage backups, monitor endpoints, run patches, and even create support tickets without leaving the dashboard.
+One of the first things G2 reviewers point out about NinjaOne is how everything comes together in a single pane of glass.
+The backup solution isn’t treated as an afterthought—it’s integrated directly into the broader remote monitoring and management platform.
+According to user feedback, backups, endpoint monitoring, patching, and even ticket creation can all be managed without leaving the dashboard.

-I also love the proactive alerts.
-Whenever a backup fails, storage nears capacity, or an endpoint goes offline, I get immediate notifications.
-This has helped me catch issues early, often before they escalate.
-The ability to monitor all backup statuses from a single dashboard makes it easy to spot trends, like recurring failures on specific devices.
+Proactive alerting is something G2 users consistently highlight.
+When a backup fails, storage nears capacity, or an endpoint goes offline, notifications are triggered right away.
+This early visibility helps teams catch issues before they escalate.
+Reviewers also appreciate being able to track all backup statuses from a single dashboard, which makes it easier to identify patterns like recurring failures on specific devices.

 “When deployed to an AVD, it installs everything as a server product instead of a desktop product.
 While it is true that most virtual desktop systems run on a server base, the client/desktop portion for the end-user is running as a Windows Pro computer, and we require the Ninja agent, update agent, and add-on software (such as TeamViewer) to behave as such.